-New liquidity rules and the presence of the Special Liquidity Scheme, and other lending initiatives, means that banks are reluctant to call in loans.If the banks really want to lend to companies then they can go cap in hand to the Bank of England.
+Since the financial crisis some 12 years ago new liquidity rules and the presence of the Special Liquidity Scheme, and other lending initiatives, means that banks are reluctant to call in loans .If the banks really want to lend to companies then they can go cap in hand to the Bank of England.
 What is more asset values are depressed and there are not many buyers out there so some banks will wait before calling in administrators in the hope that any recovery will be better in the future.

 HMRC and the Government

-HMRC have been concentrating on trying to get tax from companies and individuals that are evading tax.
-You only have to read the recent furore about Vodafone, Google, and Starbucks, to see where the political pressure is.
-It is right that evasion is tackled but the HMRC have not been very tough on companies that are trading but are building up tax liabilities that they are unlikely to be able to recover.
-This may all change when PAYE will have to be accounted for in real time from April 2013.
+HMRC have been concentrating on trying to keep companies afloat during the pandemic.
+It is right that economic damage is tackled but HMRC has not been very tough on companies that are trading but are building up tax liabilities that they are unlikely to be able to recover.
 The government are also preferring the devil they know scenario.
 They do not want to "rock the boat" as it were so there is a bit of a culture of indecision.
-They worry, perhaps correctly, that any radical action is going to cause short term pain and hence destabilize the coalition....
+They worry, perhaps correctly, that any radical action is going to cause short term pain and exacabate the situation.

 Are you a zombie company and what should you do about it?

 Simply, you need to ensure that your debts are paid off quickly, repayments are reduced, or a proportion of them are written off.
 This will allow you to grow.
 If you are beginning to run up unsecured debts, ie trade creditors and HMRC then you need to act and perhaps a CVA or a Plan A could be an option.